leomarcov/debian-openbox/README.md

 &nbsp;
 ## Install
-  * Install Debian 10 netinstall, better do not install `Debian desktop environment`.
-Script should work too in Debian 9 and may by others Debian based systems, but isn't guaranted.
+  * Install Debian 10 netinstall, better don't install `Debian desktop environment`.
+Script should work too in Debian 9 and may be in others Debian based systems, but isn't guaranted.
   * Clone or download this project: `git clone https://github.com/leomarcov/debian-openbox`
   * Exec `install` script and select scripts you want to install.